Scalable Multirobot Planning for Informed Spatial Sampling: Related Work

 \section{Related Work}

 There is a large literature on robotic data sampling and coverage.
 Especially in the marine domain, much of this is based on mechanisms that use waypoints of geometric priors with limited dependence on the distribution of incoming observations ~\cite{Shkurti12iros, pizarro, Kemna-2018-986, manjanna2017data}.
 Many techniques use data regarding boundaries of the environment~\cite{choset1996sensor} and some methods try to minimize odometry error or energy utilization~\cite{sipahioglu2010energy,xu2011optimal}.
-Our work places emphasis on the density of valuable measurements that can be collected in a limited amount of time, and is thus related to anytime algorithms~\cite{zilberstein1993anytime} (although we do not address that claim on anytime property in this paper).
+Our work places emphasis on the density of valuable measurements that can be collected in a limited amount of time.

 The design of pragmatic, efficient coordinated multi-robot exploration algorithms to carry out the mission reliably and quickly is a topic of active research.
 The use of multiple robots instead of a single robot is often suggested to have several advantages and leads to a variety of design trade-offs.
-Classical algorithmic results related to computational complexity perform poorly in stochastic and time varying real-world scenarios~\cite{MultirobotRendezvousDudkRoy1997, yan2013survey, higuera2013fair}.
-Another advantage of robot teams is due to merging of overlapping information, which can help compensate for sensor uncertainty~\cite{burgard2005coordinated, almadhoun2019survey}.
+Classical algorithmic results related to computational complexity perform poorly in stochastic and time-varying real-world scenarios~\cite{MultirobotRendezvousDudkRoy1997, yan2013survey, higuera2013fair}.
+Another advantage of robot teams is due to the merging of overlapping information, which can help compensate for sensor uncertainty~\cite{burgard2005coordinated, almadhoun2019survey}.